Searcy celebrates first annual addiction recovery picnic - NewsBreak

 Searcy Police Department (SPD) Major Brian Wyatt opened the hours-long picnic by telling the crowd, “Everyone deserves a chance.”

-SPD and its Community Outreach Awareness Project sponsored the picnic to celebrate the number of overdoses going down year after year in the community.
+SPD and its Community Outreach Awareness Project sponsored the picnic to celebrate the number of overdoses going down year after year in the community.100,000+ drug overdoses in US in 2021

 The stats tracked the number of overdose investigations and fatalities in Searcy since COAP was initiated in September 2020.
 They show from September to December 2020, there were 22 overdose investigations, 4 of which were fatalities.